lazd/karma-benchmark-example/README.md

 # karma-benchmark-example
-> A karma-benchmark example
+> A karma-benchmark example with gulp

 ## What is this?

-This is a simple example that shows how to use `karma-benchmark` with the `karma-benchmark-reporter` and `karma-junit-reporter` reporters.
+This is a simple example that shows how to use `karma-benchmark` with the `karma-benchmark-reporter`.

 It pits native Array methods against a home-made utility library.